criblio/cribl-search-grafana-plugin/src/README.md

 1. Navigate to the Cribl cloud and select your organization.

-2. Look for the API management section.
+2. Look for the API Credentials section.

 3. Copy your client ID and client secret.

-4. Back in Grafana, while adding a data source, paste the copied Cribl organization URL and the credentials.
+4. Back in Grafana, while adding a data source, paste the copied Cribl organization URL (e.g. https://main-{your-org-id}.cribl.cloud) and the credentials.

 5. Click on "Save and Test" to ensure everything is working correctly.